laura-paullette/myFirstCodeChallenge/README.md

     3. speedDetector.js
 This program seeks to calculate the total demerit points of a vehicle.
 It allows the user to input the speed of the vehicle, if the speed is less than 70,which is the speed limit it will print "OK".
 If not, it will give the driver a demerit point for every 5km/s above the speed limit. if the demerit points exceed 12 points, it print "License suspended".

+# Project Setup.
+    1.gradeGenerator.js
+The score variable was given the parameters to fall between 0-100, and if the user keyied in any value that did not fall within that range, the output was " Invalid score!
+Try again" if else statements helped to breakdown the grade for every mark.

+    2.salaryCalculator.js
+Uses the switch statement to calculate the different percentage rates of tax that will be deducted from an individula's taxable income.

+    3.speedDetector.js
+if else statements to print "OK" if the speed of the driver falls within the speed limit, else calculates the total number of demerit points and if they exceed 12, will print out "License suspended"

 # Sources.
 The values that were used in salaryCalculator.js were from the following sources: